MP for South Devon

 NHS

 Urgent action is required to save our health service.
 The Liberal Democrats believe that people should be in control of their own lives and health, and that means everyone should get the care they need, when they need it, where they need it.
-Instead of just spending money firefighting crisis after crisis, investment must be paid now to save taxpayers’ money in the future.

 Cost of Living

-The cost of living crisis has been in our lexicon for so long it can be easy to lose sight of what it really means, but here are some statistics that truly bring it home: in 2024, the share of children living in absolute poverty grew at its highest rate for 30 years; 3.1 million emergency food parcels were issued across the UK between April 2023 and March 2024; and 26% of parents are having to skip at least one meal a day to feed their children.
+The cost of living crisis has been in our lexicon for so long it can be easy to lose sight of what it really means, but here are some statistics that truly bring it home: last year, the share of children living in absolute poverty grew at its highest rate for 30 years; 3.1 million emergency food parcels were issued across the UK between April 2023 and March 2024; and 26% of parents are having to skip at least one meal a day to feed their children.

 In South Devon, the picture is much the same.
 Over 5,000 children are living in poverty here, and with the county having a higher-than-average elderly population, the Government’s recent cut to the winter fuel allowance is set to exacerbate an already dreadful situation.